FL0R1AN84/api/README.md

 If there has been a new release, first click the "NPM Install button", then "Run script" with `Bootstrap`.
 It may be that a restart is necessary.

-Or specify shell commands that should run every time upon deployment:
+For automatic deployment use this specify shell commands that should run every time upon deployment:

 ```
 npx directus bootstrap